Skip to main content

 Tips

-- Use scoped, short-lived API keys.
-Create a dedicated API key for each sandbox session with only the scopes it needs.
+• Use scoped, short-lived access tokens.
+Sign a dedicated token for each sandbox session with only the scopes it needs — it’s signed locally from your API key (which never enters the sandbox) and expires on its own.
 See Auth and Permissions for details.